toddfast/preconditions/README.md

 This library provides a no-bloat solution (I'm looking at you, Guava), comprising a single class with a robust set of static methods to check common preconditions.
 It has **no dependencies** other than Java 1.6+.

-You may ask why not just implement those checks with regular, plain old `if` statements?
-You can, but it's more parsimonious and readable to have methods that clearly say what's going on, and standardization of implementation and the exceptions and error messages when validation fails are also useful, especially when working with other developers.
+You may ask why not just implement precondition checks with regular, plain old `if` statements?
+You can, but it's more parsimonious and readable to have methods that clearly show what's going on, and standardization of implementation and the exceptions and error messages when validation fails are also useful, especially when working with other developers.

 Example
 -------